Python-GIS-book/site/source/part2/chapter-08/md/01-static-vector-maps.md

 _**Figure 8.3**.
 Static map with multiple layers displaying the original data extent.
 Data source: Tenkanen & Toivonen 2020; Helsinki Region Transport 2024._

-### Customizing our map
 Now our layers are nicely aligned, but the map needs some further improvement.

-Some map elements such as color and linewidth are still easy to configure directly via `geopandas`, but we need `matplotlib.pyplot` for controlling other features related to the layout.
+### Choosing colors and customizing our map

+ Colors are an important component of any cartographic visualization.
+Display settings for map features, such as color and linewidth are easy to configure directly when plotting the data via `geopandas`.
+For changing the colors of the choropleth map, we can use the `cmap` parameter.
+There are various [colormap options via `matplotlib` ](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html#choosing-colormaps-in-matplotlib) [^matplotlib_colormaps].
+For line features, we can change the colors using the `color` parameter using the various [color options via `matplotlib` ](https://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.colors) [^matplotlib_colors].
+Transparency can be added using the `alpha` parameter (this parameter ranges from 0 to 1 where 0 is fully transparent).

+For controlling other features related to the layout, such as the x- and y-axis, we need to use `matplotlib.pyplot` directly.
+For example, we can crop the figure on-the-fly by adjusting the view limit of each axis.
+This way we don't need to separately crop the train line that goes outside the extent of the grid data.
 Let's apply the following changes to our plot:

-- Changing the colors of the choropleth map using the `cmap` parameter.
-See available [colormap options from `matplotlib` documentation](https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html#choosing-colormaps-in-matplotlib) [^matplotlib_colormaps].
+- Changing the choropleth map color
-- Changing line colors using the `color` parameter.
-See [color options from `matplotlib` `pyplot` documentation](https://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.colors) [^matplotlib_colors].
+- Changing line colors.
-- Changing the `linewidth` of line features.
+- Changing the linewidth of line features.
-- Adding transparency using the `alpha` parameter (this parameter ranges from 0 to 1 where 0 is fully transparent).
+- Adding transparency.
-- Cropping the figure by adjusting the view limit of each axis.
+- Cropping the figure.
 We can get the desired plot extent from the `total_bounds` of the grid layer.
 This way we don't need to separately crop the train line that goes outside the extent of the grid data.
-- Using a `tight_layout`to adjust the subplot to fit in the figure area via `matplotlib`.
+- Using a `tight_layout`to adjust the subplot to fit in the figure.
-- Removing the frame and and axis labels through setting x- and y- axis on or off via `matplotlib`.
+- Removing the frame and and axis labels through setting x- and y- axis off.

 Finally, we can save the figure as PNG image.